 To be honest, biased opinions are cash cow entities that just want to convince you into buying their products.
-The question you should be asking is, “Which is the best metal detector suited for my treasure hunting and tailored according to my budget?”
+The question you should be asking is, “Which is the best metal detector for beginners suited for my treasure hunting and tailored according to my budget?”

 This question may attract several answers.
 Bear in mind that there are a few factors which may or may not affect your decision-making process.
 This article aims to relate realistic views so that you have a rough idea of what suits your hobby.

 As a newbie, you probably have no experience as far as metal detecting is concerned.
 Your best alternative would be to begin with an entry-level machine.
 You cannot begin to imagine the amount of stress that comes with using a complicated gadget.
 Ordinarily, all metal detectors are designed to detect metal just like phones are used for interactions.
 What makes one extraordinary is extra features and enhancements.

 To begin with, go for one falling between the ranges of $150 and $300.
 Anything below that is considered ineffective; more like an amateur.
 This is your best option if you have never had a first-hand experience with metal detectors.
 Of course, not everyone has more than that kind of money to waste on something they wouldn’t even utilize.

 Depending on the specific activity you would like to participate in, certain machines may be recommended.
 Nevertheless, most of them are designed to detect metals such as:

 The good news is that most machines are built to detect coins and jewelry.
 You can buy them at only $600 and below.
 The worst thing that could happen is to buy one meant for digging gold.